Process flowsheet optimization with surrogate and implicit formulations of a Gibbs reactor: Introduction

-Reformulating a model with the implicit function theorem presented by \cite{Parker2022} aims to exploit the fact that the difficulty of converging a large-scale nonlinear program (NLP) may be due to the effort required to converge the system of nonlinear equality constraints corresponding to specific unit operations in the flowsheet.
-Solving these units separately from the original formulation can significantly improve convergence.
+Reformulating a model with the implicit function theorem, as proposed by \cite{Parker2022}, aims to exploit the fact that the difficulty of converging a large-scale nonlinear program (NLP) may be due to the effort required to converge the system of nonlinear equality constraints corresponding to specific unit operations in the flowsheet.
+Solving these units separately from the original formulation can significantly improve convergence reliability.
 In this work, we take advantage of non-singularity of the Gibbs reactor equations.
-Given that the Jacobian of the algebraic equations with respect to the algebraic variables is non-singular, there exists a unique solution for these variables, implying that there exists a function mapping state and input variables to the algebraic variables.
-The utility of this property is that complex algebraic equations from a unit operation can be removed from the NLP using implicit functions.
+Given that the Jacobian of these equations with respect to the Gibbs reactor's output variables is non-singular, solving the Gibbs reactor equations yields a unique solution for these output variables.
+This implies that there exists a function mapping state and input variables to the outputs of the Gibbs reactor.
+The utility of this property is that complicated algebraic equations from a unit operation can be removed from the NLP using implicit functions.
 This leaves a smaller set of equations to be seen by the solver and fewer variables to initialize and scale \cite{Parker2022}.

-Strategies described in (2) are similar in that they both remove complicating equations that describe a difficult-to-converge unit model.
+The surrogate and implicit reformulation strategies are similar in that they both remove complicating equations that describe a difficult-to-converge unit model.
 In this work, we design an autothermal reformer flowsheet (ATR) in the IDAES process modeling framework \cite{Lee2021} and we formulate a full space optimization problem, as shown in Section 3.
-We then compare convergence reliability, solution quality, and solve time when using this full space approach with the cases when the problem is formulated using surrogate and implicit function approaches, and study the trade-offs between these reformulations.
+We then compare convergence reliability, solution quality, and solve time among full-space, implicit function, and surrogate formulations of this problem, and study the trade-offs among these formulations.